• Reading time:21 mins read

 • Glass etched reticle with red and green illumination.

-• Rheostat on saddle offers 5 levels of brightness.
+• Rheostat on the saddle offers 5 levels of brightness.

 Cons: